status-im/status-github-bot/README.md

 statusbot is a chat bot built on the [Probot][probot] framework.
 There's a wiki available [here][wiki].

 This README is intended to help get you started.
-Definitely update and improve to talk about your own instance, how to use and deploy, what functionality is available, etc!
+It will be updated and improved to discuss user-specific instances, usage and deployment, the functionality available, and more!

 [probot]: https://probot.github.io/docs/deployment/
 [wiki]: https://wiki.status.im/GitHub_bot